FDio/csit/docs/job_specs/report_iterative/2n-skx/vpp-mlr-00.md

 2c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4udp-nat44det-h1-p1-s1
 4c AND 64b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4udp-nat44det-h1-p1-s1
 ## ./ip4_tunnels
+### intel-xxv710
+#### avf
+##### ethip4--ethip4udpgeneve-1tun-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-1tun-ip4base
+##### ethip4--ethip4udpgeneve-4tun-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-4tun-ip4base
+##### ethip4--ethip4udpgeneve-16tun-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-16tun-ip4base
+##### ethip4--ethip4udpgeneve-64tun-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-64tun-ip4base
+##### ethip4--ethip4udpgeneve-256tun-ip4base
+1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
+2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
+4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND ethip4--ethip4udpgeneve-256tun-ip4base
 ## ./ip6
 ### intel-x710
 #### avf